 Rising Covid-19 cases globally specifically in Europe and US are worrying investors as strict lockdown could be imposed and economy recovery which is still at nascent stage could once again get hit.
 Further, no stimulus announcement as well as elections in US too are keeping investors on edge.
 The scheduled derivative expiry of October month contracts will further add to the volatility.
 We reiterate our cautious view on markets and suggest continuing with stock specific trading approach.

 Manish Hathiramani, proprietary index trader and technical analyst, Deen Dayal Investments:

-Among sectors, except IT other indices ended in the green.
-BSE Midcap and Smallcap indices rose between 1-2 percent.
+All the sectoral indices ended in the red.
+BSE Midcap and Smallcap indices shed 0.7-0.9 percent.

 Rahul Gupta, Head of Research- Currency, Emkay Global Financial Services:

 The toxic brew of no US fiscal stimulus and rapidly rising coronavirus cases are dwindling the market sentiments especially ahead of the US election event risk.
 The spot is not breaking the psychological level 74, the odds of spot going beyond 74 remains high as market volatility has started to rise.

 The looming uncertainty over the US Presidential outcome will keep USDINR afloat but until it is below the 74 mark, we may expect it to trade in between 73.40–74.
 Only a consistent trading above 74, will push prices towards 74.20 zone.

 Jateen Trivedi, Senior Research Analyst (Commodity & Currency) at LKP Securities:

 Rupee ended lower on broad sell off in capital markets globally, giving some strength to US Dollar Index.
 Weak stock strong dollar along with month-end oil importers demand supported USDINR.
 74.20-74.40 can be on cards in coming sessions.